 The AARL supports life science research and teaching programs utilizing fish and other aquatic species.
 AARL is managed by the Department of Biological Sciences.

-GSRC is managed by the Office of Research Services and provides centralized laboratory animal facilities, equipment, caging, and veterinary and technical support to facilitate diverse campus-wide animal research and teaching programs.
+GSRC is managed by the Office of Animal Resources and provides centralized laboratory animal facilities, equipment, caging, and veterinary and technical support to facilitate diverse campus-wide animal research and teaching programs.

 The Jordan Hall Reptile/Amphibian Vivarium supports life science research and teaching programs utilizing reptiles and amphibians and is managed by the Department of Biological Sciences.